 Horses walk while grazing, looking for variety (as they would in the wild).
 If a paddock has good biodiverse pasture this makes a horse move more.
 Horses have to keep walking in order to continuously find new plants.

 Horses that are turned out alone – even if it is in a pasture with good grazing – tend to spend more time standing around (usually where they can see other horses) rather than grazing and walking sufficiently.
 They also miss out on opportunities for mutual grooming and play behaviour.

 As already mentioned, horses will not move just for the sake of it (even though it is good for them) unless they are grazing/playing or are being exercised.
 If you turn a horse out for the day into a bare pasture he or she may run around for the first few minutes, to use up the excess energy that has built up from being confined overnight, but then they will stand around waiting to be fed/let back in (to where the supplementary feed is).

 Horses that are turned out to graze alone will also tend to stand around more, even if there is pasture to eat.
 Some will actually do the opposite and carry out stereotypical behaviours such as 'fence walking' - not good for the horse or the land!

 This horse is 'running the fenceline' even though there are other horses in neighbouring paddocks.
 Very dangerous behaviour and bad for the land.

-So pasture turnout will provide good exercise for a horse if:
+So pasture turnout will usually provide good exercise for a horse if:

-Pasture turnout will not usually provide good enough exercise if:
+Pasture turnout will not usually provide good enough exercise for a horse if: